Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The currency is the Indian Rupee (INR), which is divided into 100 paise (singular paisa).
 Major currencies can be changed at banks, and authorised bureaux de change.
 It is illegal to exchange money through the black market and it is advisable to refuse torn notes, as no one will accept them apart from the National Bank.
 It is best to change money into small denominations.
 Major credit cards are widely accepted, particularly in tourist orientated establishments.
 ATMs are available in large cities and airports but are not generally available in rural areas.

-Although English is generally used for official and business purposes, Hindi is the official language and is spoken by about 40 percent of the population.
+English and Hindi are the official languages, with Hindi spoken by about 40 percent of the population.
 Urdu is the language common with the Muslim demographic.
 India has a total of 22 official languages.

 230 volts, 50Hz.
 A variety of power outlets are used in India, but most plugs have two or three round pins.

-US nationals: US citizens must have a passport that is valid for their intended period of stay, and a visa, to enter India.
+US nationals: US citizens must have a passport that is valid for their intended period of stay.
+A visa is required, except for passengers with a Person of Indian Origin (PIO) or Overseas Citizen of India (OCI) card or booklet.
 E-visas can be obtained online before departure.
 Passengers using the e-visa for the first time must have a passport with at least 2 unused visa pages, and printed confirmation of the Electronic Travel Authorisation (ETA).

-UK nationals: UK citizens must have a passport that is valid for their intended period of stay, and a visa, to enter India.
+UK nationals: UK citizens must have a passport that is valid for their intended period of stay to enter India.
+A visa is required, except for passengers with a Person of Indian Origin (PIO) or Overseas Citizen of India (OCI) card or booklet.
 E-visas can be obtained online before departure.
 Passengers using the e-visa for the first time must have a passport with at least 2 unused visa pages, and printed confirmation of the Electronic Travel Authorisation (ETA).

-NZ nationals: Citizens of New Zealand must have a passport that is valid for the period of intended stay, and a visa, to enter India.
+NZ nationals: Citizens of New Zealand must have a passport that is valid for the period of intended stay to enter India.
+A visa is required, exept for passengers with a Person of Indian Origin (PIO) or Overseas Citizen of India (OCI) card or booklet.
 New Zealanders can apply for visas online before travel provided they have a printed copy of the e-Tourist visa confirmation that was applied for online, a passport containing at least two unused visa pages, and return or onward tickets. e-Tourist visas can only be issued a maximum of two times per calendar year.

 Indian law does not permit dual citizenship for nationals of India.
 An Indian national holding dual nationality should contact their embassy or consulate for further information.
 Passengers in possession of an "Overseas Citizen of India" card or a "Person of Indian Origin" card, however, are liable to enter the country without a visa.

-Note that a yellow fever vaccination certificate is required, if arriving in India within six days of leaving or transiting through heavily infected areas.
-Also note that the following areas of India are restricted, and require that visitors obtain a permit BEFORE entering them: (Protected Areas) parts of the state of Manipur, parts of the state of Mizoram, parts of the state of Arunachal Pradesh, the whole state of Nagaland, the whole State of Sikkim, parts of the state of Uttaranchal, parts of the state of Jammu and Kashmir, parts of the state of Rajasthan, parts of the state of Himachal Pradesh; (Restricted Areas) the whole of the union territory of Andaman and Nicobar Islands, part of the state of Sikkim.
-If surface travel is involved, and nationals travel via restricted areas, they require a "pass" issued by either the Foreigners Regional Registration Office (located in each major Indian city), or the Superintendent of Police (located in each Indian district), or the diplomatic representation of India in Bhutan or Nepal.
+They should also note that the following areas of India are restricted, and require that visitors obtain a permit BEFORE entering them: (Protected Areas) parts of the state of Manipur, parts of the state of Mizoram, parts of the state of Arunachal Pradesh, the whole State of Sikkim, parts of the state of Jammu and Kashmir, parts of the state of Himachal Pradesh; (Restricted Areas) the whole of the union territory of Andaman and Nicobar Islands, part of the state of Sikkim.

 There are many health risks associated with travel to India.
 Although no vaccinations are required for entry into the country, travellers should take medical advice on vaccinations at least three weeks before departure.
 Outbreaks of dengue fever and chikungunya virus occur, both transmitted by mosquitoes.
 Malaria is common, particularly in the northeast of the country.
 Outbreaks of cholera occur frequently.
 Travellers coming to India from an infected area should hold a yellow fever certificate.
 Rabies is also a hazard; travellers should get immediate medical advice if bitten.